 - Before registering in this course, we recommend you complete Cannabis Production (3101020), or another course on growing plants.

-Cannabis Production and Cannabis Regulations and Quality Management complete an area of focus in Cannabis Production.
+Cannabis Production and Cannabis Regulations and Quality Assurance complete an area of focus in Cannabis Production.

 *Course details are subject to change.